robocorp/robocorp/windows/docs/api/robocorp.windows.md

 A Windows application structure can contain multilevel element structure.
 Understanding this structure is crucial for creating locators. (based on controls' details and their parent-child relationship)

-This keyword can be used to output logs of application's element structure.
+This method can be used to output logs of application's element structure.

 The printed element attributes correspond to the values that may be used to create a locator to find the actual wanted element.